Calgary & Southern Alberta

 Dangerous Driving

-Dangerous driving offences are governed by the Criminal Code of Canada.
-These charges arise when a person is alleged to have operated a motor vehicle in a manner that is dangerous to the public, having regard to all the circumstances.
+Dangerous driving offences are governed by section 320.13 of the Criminal Code (and parallel provisions in Alberta’s Traffic Safety Act).
+The offence requires operation of a motor vehicle in a manner dangerous to the public, having regard to all the circumstances.
+Sentencing escalates substantially where bodily harm or death is alleged, and parallel provincial sanctions stack onto the federal charge.

 Drug Offences